 Student Income Bank Full-time students have access to the Student Income Bank under ABSTUDY.
 The Income Bank provides for an accumulation of any unused part of their fortnightly income free area up to the maximum allowed in the income bank.
 This accumulated credit can be used to offset higher income paid in other fortnights such as increased employment periods over holiday periods.
-Supplementary amount of payment Income Tax Assessment Act 1997 Chapter 2, Part 2-10, Division 40, Subdivision 52- 132 income paid in other fortnights such as increased (xiii) anything that would otherwise prevent you from beginning, continuing or completing any education or training; and b) so much of the payment as is included by way of pharmaceutical allowance; andc) so much of the payment as is included by way of energy supplement.
+Supplementary amount of payment The supplementary amount of a payment is the total of: Income Tax Assessment Act 1997 Chapter 2, Part 2-10, a) so much of the payment as is included to assist you with, or to reimburse you for, the costs of any one or more of the following: Division 40, Subdivision 52- (i) rent; 132 (ii) living in a remote area; (iii) commencing employment; (iv) travel to, or participation in, courses, interviews, education or training; (v) a child or children wholly or substantially dependent on you; (vi) telephone bills; (vii)living away from your usual residence; (viii) maintaining your usual residence while living away from that residence; (ix) accommodation, books or equipment; (x) discharging a compulsory repayment amount (within the meaning of the Higher Education Support Act 2003); (xi) transport in travelling to undertake education or training, or to visit your usual residence when undertaking education or training away from that residence; (xii)if you are disabledacquiring any special equipment, services or transport as a result of the disability; (xiii) anything that would otherwise prevent you from beginning, continuing or completing any education or training; and b) so much of the payment as is included by way of pharmaceutical allowance; and c) so much of the payment as is included by way of energy supplement.